 The improved schema file has the following target namespace:

 So if you want to use it don’t forget to modify the namespace in your xml auditfile.

-Enter your name and e-mail below and you will receive an email with a download link to a zip-file with the improved Xsd file.
+Enter your e-mail below and you will receive an email with a download link to a zip-file with the improved Xsd file.
 It’s free!

 We respect your privacy, and will use your e-mail only for communication related to this download.